Advertiser Disclosure

 Android users can protect themselves from cybercrimes as long as they configure the proper security settings and keep their phone’s operating system updated.
 Luckily, most of these security settings are automatically enabled.
 But you'll want to confirm its status while also changing any settings to match your preferences.

 You may also want to consider browsing the internet anonymously or changing your privacy settings on your browsers and other devices.
-This can further help protect your privacy and keep your data safe.
+Apps like the best ad blockers, Android VPN apps, and Android antivirus can further help protect your privacy and keep your data safe.